pydata/xarray/doc/plotting.rst

     @savefig plotting_example_existing_axes.png width=6in
     plt.show()

-On the right is a histogram created by :py:meth:`xray.DataArray.plot.hist`.
+On the right is a histogram created by :py:func:`xray.plot.hist`.

 Time Series
 ~~~~~~~~~~~